ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 variable length integer scheme described in {{!RFC9000}}.

-If at any point a session ID is received that cannot a valid ID for a client-initiated bidirectional stream, the recepient MUST close the connection with an H3_ID_ERROR error code.
+If at any point a session ID is received that cannot a valid ID for a client-initiated bidirectional stream, the recipient MUST close the connection with an H3_ID_ERROR error code.

 ## Unidirectional streams